typeorm/typeorm/docs/decorator-reference.md

 #### `@ObjectIdColumn`

-Marks a property in your entity as ObjectID.
+Marks a property in your entity as ObjectId.
 This decorator is only used in MongoDB.
-Every entity in MongoDB must have a ObjectID column.
+Every entity in MongoDB must have a ObjectId column.
 Example:

 ```typescript